TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_12_Troubleshooting_Playbook.md

 Never change anything until you can answer:

-Which layer is wrong?
+**Which layer is wrong?**

-Changing before you know this just creates new lies.
+Changing before knowing this just creates new lies.

 ---

-## How to Start: One Person
+## Start With One Person

 Never start with “everyone.”

-Pick one person who shows the problem clearly.
+Pick one person who clearly shows the problem.

 Why?